bcoe/elasticmapper/README.md

 ElasticMapper
 =============

-A straightforward DSL for integrating ActiveModel with ElsticSearch
+A dead simple DSL for integrating ActiveRecord with ElasticSearch.

-Created Mappings
+Describing Mappings
 ----------------

-Mappings describe how the fields of a document should be indexed within the search engine:
+Mappings indicate to ElasticSearch how the fields of a document should be stored:

 http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping.html

-Use the `mapping` method to describe your mappings:
+The `mapping` method is used to describe mappings with ElasticMapper:

+* these mappings are used to generate a mapping for the model in ElasticSearch.
+* they are also used to provide information to the search Mixin.

 ```ruby
 def Article